 - Investment trading or buying fees can really cut in to returns, and going through the process of trading on random small gifts can be cumbersome.

-- Savings accounts and CD’s have earned paltry returns of around 1% for years and will for the foreseeable future.
+- Savings accounts and CDs have earned paltry returns of less than 1% for years and will for the foreseeable future and funds placed there in recent years have lost value due to inflation.
 It’s better than throwing the gift in to a piggy jar for 20 years, but not by much.

-- Can you really ask a generous gifter, “Yeah, I’m going to need you to take this check back and return with a government bond instead, mmmkay?”?
+- Can you really ask a generous gifter, “Yeah, I’m going to need you to take this check back and return with a government-sponsored inflation protected I-bond instead, mmmkay?”?

 Where to Put your Children’s Gift Money